 Managed the volunteer program at Biobase for science outreach and education.
 In this role, I developed the language and content for email campaigns, co-led volunteer orientation programs, and devised strategies to evaluate volunteer engagement.

 I spoke at Storycollider, at Union Hall, about my experience of sacrificing rats in the lab for the first time after working at an animal shelter in Ahmedabad, India.
 Although animal research is not the most pleasant thing scientists do, it is sometimes necessary to find new cures and therapies for diseases.

-I was course director for a Medical Communication course at NYU intended for graduate students and postdoctoral fellows who are curious about a non-academic career trajectory after their graduate or postdoctoral work.
-Participants will have an opportunity to evaluate their interest as they take this course and in the end, participate in a medical communication assignment.
-The course syllabus can be seen here.
+Co-director with Christina Hughes, PhD, for a Medical Communication course at NYU, intended for graduate students and postdoctoral fellows who are curious about a non-academic career trajectory after their graduate or postdoctoral work.
+Participants will have an opportunity to evaluate their interest as they take this course, and at the end participate in a medical communication assignment.
+The course description can be found here.

 A week in March is celebrated as Brain Awareness Week where neuroscientists organize public events in cafes, schools etc to communicate to non-scientists the recent advances in neuroscience.
 In 2016, I organized these three events:

 March 12 - ‘Uptown Brain Awareness Week’ in Harlem, NY (with 60 volunteers and close to 400 participants).

 For this event, I organized the Biobus – a mobile lab which traditionally has been located in Washington Square Park – in uptown Manhattan.
 I organized the content and managed 60 volunteers.
 We had a lot of publicity beforehand in various newspapers and websites.
 Close to 400 participants came and leaned about brains, illusions and microscopes!